Jump to content

 I viciously rubbed at my ear and glared at him.
 "If that is anyone's wish, it would be yours, not mine."

 "I'll let it be known that I did ask Makith to be my assistant once, but he turned me down."
 He elaborated.
-"His home dimension was, and still is, far more important to him."
+"His home dimension was, and still is, far more important to him than anything he could achieve while wandering."

 "They certainly seem to remember me."
 He sighed.

 The same server who had attended to me was giving my mentor a murderous glare.
 I noticed that his plate was full of several burnt edges and overcooked vegetables.
-"I guess so.”
+"I guess so," I agreed.

-"They certainly seem to like you well enough," He scoffed as he motioned towards my heaping plate.
+"Though they seem to like you well enough," He scoffed as he motioned toward my heaping plate.

 "Just what exactly did you do to be 'cast out' of this peaceful place?"
 I inquired as we found someplace to sit.

-I shook my head, not having any doubt that what he told me was true.
-"If you help rebuild their kingdom, you might be pardoned."
-I advised as I transferred half of my food onto his plate.
+I shook my head, having no doubt what he told me was true.
+"If you help rebuild their kingdom, you might be pardoned," I suggested as I transferred half of my food onto his plate.

 "Thank you.
 And I don't care if they pardon me or not," He admitted.
 "So long as we find out who's behind this and make sure that they don't have a chance to perform an encore."